Lost (Hunter Brothers song): Critical reception

 Nanci Dagg of Canadian Beats Media said the track "has an upbeat melody and delightful lyrics – the kind you want to dance to and sing along with, no matter where you are when you’re listening to it" and a "love song that catches you right from the get-go, wants you to get lost in the presence of someone new in your life.
 It’s an unanticipated excitement that you feel when you do and these brothers have captured that in this song."
 Cashbox Canada wrote that the song is "an upbeat, addictive track that captivates the listener" with "the brothers’ brilliantly-synched harmonies".

 Commercial performance

 "Lost" reached a peak of number 1 on the Billboard Canada Country chart dated April 13, 2019, marking the brothers' first chart-topper.
 It also peaked at number 100 on the Billboard Canadian Hot 100 and was their first charting entry there.
+The song was the most-spun Canadian song on country radio in Canada in 2019, according to Mediabase.
 "Lost" was certified Gold by Music Canada on November 22, 2019, with over 40,000 sales.
-As of November 2020, the song had received over 2.5 million streams through Spotify.
-The song was the most-spun Canadian song on country radio in Canada in 2019, according to Mediabase.
+On October 18, 2023, "Lost" became the group's first Platinum-certified single.
+As of December 2023, the song had received over 6.3 million streams through Spotify.